electric-eloquence/gulp/docs/API.md

 });
 ```

-**Note:** Are your tasks running before the dependencies are complete?
-Make sure your dependency tasks are correctly using the async run hints: take in a callback or return a promise or event stream.

 You can also omit the function if you only want to run a bundle of dependency tasks:

 ```js